lebedov/msgpack-numpy/README.md

 information in the serialized data necessarily incurs some storage overhead; if preservation of type information is not needed, one may be able to avoid some of this overhead by writing a custom encoder/decoder pair that produces more efficient serializations for those specific use cases.

+Numpy arrays with a dtype of 'O' are serialized/deserialized using pickle as a fallback solution to enable msgpack-numpy to handle such arrays.
+As the additional overhead of pickle serialization negates one of the reasons to use msgpack, it may be advisable to either write a custom encoder/decoder to handle the specific use case efficiently or else not bother using msgpack-numpy.

 Note that numpy arrays deserialized by msgpack-numpy are read-only and must be copied if they are to be modified.